Thanks to the HOPE program, Rebecca's house was repaired, and her family will have a safe and comfortable living space for years to come.

 HOPE Program funding will not be available in 2017, as the program concluded on December 31, 2016.

-What HOPE is for
+What HOPE Was For

-- improve housing conditions for qualifying-income households;
+- Improve housing conditions for qualifying-income households

-- address the ongoing demand for home repair funding like the former Residential Rehabilitation Assistance Program (RRAP).
+- Address the ongoing demand for home repair funding like the former Residential Rehabilitation Assistance Program (RRAP)

 HOPE began as a pilot program in priority neighbourhoods to help communities achieve neighbourhood sustainability and support ongoing community revitalization initiatives.
-Due the success of the pilot version of the program, as of January 02, 2014, the program has expanded to include all neighbourhoods within Edmonton.
+Due the success of the pilot version of the program, as of January 02, 2014, the program was expanded to include all neighbourhoods within Edmonton.